Sometimes you’ll hear someone describe two things as being “isomorphic” to one another and I wanted to explain what that means.

 = Kleisli return

-backward . forward = id
+= idbackward . forward = id is essentially the

 same thing, except flipped.

-effectively says that the type
+Note our Isomorphism effectively says that the type

-is isomorphic to the type ()
+() is isomorphic to the type () within this

-Kleisli (Writer (Sum Integer))
+Kleisli (Writer (Sum Integer)) Category, which

 is not a very interesting conclusion.
 Rather, for this

-the (slightly more) interesting bit is in the
+Isomorphism the (slightly more) interesting bit is in the

-“morphisms” (the forward
+“morphisms” (the forward and backward

 definitions), which are inverses of one another.